MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagofficelocation-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 90741a98-0941-454e-a3c0-886583bb576e
-description: "Contains the recipient's office location."
+description: "Contains the recipient's office location, as defined by the recipient and their organization."
 ---

 # PidTagOfficeLocation Canonical Property